 Timing is important

 It is important to take your Parkinson’s medicines on time, every time.
 Not taking your medicines at the right time can lead to your symptoms becoming worse, and it can take some time for this to be put right again.
 For best results, take medicines at the same time each day.
-If you are going to be changing your routine, such as going on holiday or going into hospital, talk to your doctor or pharmacist so you can plan your medicine schedule.
+If you are going to be changing your routine, such as going on holiday or into hospital, talk to your doctor or pharmacist so you can plan your medicine schedule.

 Keep a medicine and symptoms diary

 Keeping a diary is a helpful way of monitoring your condition and keeping track of your medicines.
-A diary can be a useful way of letting your doctor know what problems you’re experiencing, the changes in your condition from day to day or over a period of time, and how well your medication is controlling your symptoms.
+A diary can be a useful way of letting your doctor know what problems you’re experiencing, any changes in your condition from day to day or over a period of time, and how well your medicine is controlling your symptoms.
 It can also help remind you of things you want to discuss during your appointment that you may otherwise forget.
 You can also use it to record any embarrassing issues that you want help with but find difficult to ask about.
 Examples of diaries: